yulolimum/trellosnap/readme.md

 # Trellosnap

 This is a Chrome Extension that will help with the task of bug reporting.
-It allows you to take screenshots of website page or copy content - all of this gets upload directly to Trello to a board of your choosing.
+It allows you to take screenshots of website pages or copy website content - all of this gets uploaded directly to Trello to a board of your choosing.

 ### Setup